shashwatah/wiscro/README.md

 ### Deployment

-This app will be deployed on heroku when it is completed.
+This app is deployed on Heroku.
+Link to the app - [Wiscro](https://wiscro.herokuapp.com/)

 ### Built With